ameli/special_functions/docs/source/install.rst

 Python wheels for ``special_functions`` for all supported platforms and versions in the above are available through `PyPI <https://pypi.org/project/special_functions/>`_ and `Anaconda Cloud <https://anaconda.org/s-ameli/special_functions>`_.
 If you need ``special_functions`` on other platforms, architectures, and Python or PyPy versions, `raise an issue <https://github.com/ameli/special_functions/issues>`_ on GitHub and we build its Python Wheel for you.

-:sup:`* Wheels compatible with the ARM-64 (also known as AARCH-64) architecture, including those for Apple Silicon M1 machines, are exclusively available for installation through pip and cannot be installed using conda.`
+:sup:`* Wheels for Windows on ARM-64 architecture are exclusively available for installation through pip and cannot be installed using conda.`

 ============